$0 Vaud School Meeting Prep Checklist

 The best-known English-speaking resource in the Lac Léman corridor is ASK — All Special Kids (allspecialkids.org).
 Founded by an expat parent in 2003, ASK provides parent consultations led by psychologists, bilingual day camps for children, and parent training in evidence-based approaches.
 ASK does not replace the cantonal system; it helps families navigate it.

-For families remaining in the state system, private FSP-accredited psychologists in Lausanne and the La Côte region (many bilingual) can conduct independent assessments.
-This matters because a private evaluation can bypass the long DPPLS wait queue — and it gives you documented evidence to present to the school rather than waiting for the cantonal evaluation to arrive.
+For families remaining in the state system, private FSP-accredited psychologists in Lausanne and the La Côte region (many bilingual) can conduct independent assessments without waiting for a DPPLS appointment.
+This gives you documented evidence to present to the school, but does not replace the cantonal process for authorizing reinforced measures.

 What Happens If You Disagree

-The appeals process (recours) in Vaud operates under a strict 10-day deadline for most compulsory school decisions.
+The appeals process (recours) in Vaud generally has a 10-day deadline for the school-orientation and failure decisions described in the research.
 This is not the 30-day window familiar from US or UK systems.
-If you disagree with a school orientation decision or a PES outcome, you must file a written appeal with the Département de la formation, de la jeunesse et de la culture (DFJC) within 10 calendar days of receiving the official decision.
-Missing this window typically forfeits your right to challenge the decision.
+If you disagree with a covered decision, follow the written appeal route named in the notice; for departmental review, the current department is the Département de l'enseignement et de la formation professionnelle (DEF).
+Missing the applicable window can forfeit the opportunity to challenge the decision.

 Getting Started

 The single most effective thing you can do when you first encounter Vaud's SEN system is to understand what you are agreeing to before you agree to it.
-Request a brief delay if you receive documents you do not understand — the school administration is legally required to obtain informed parental consent before proceeding with formal evaluations.
+Ask how to obtain a translation if you receive documents you do not understand — the school administration is required to obtain informed parental consent before proceeding with formal evaluations.

 The Vaud Canton Special Education Blueprint is a practical English-language guide that walks through the full Concept 360° process, decodes the PES procedure, explains PPI vs. accommodations, and includes template correspondence in French for the key moments in the process — from requesting a signalement to filing an appeal.